lawrenceforyou/nginx-config/README.md

 ### Stream Trancoding

-You can test stream transcoding by using FFMPEG with a sample video file.
+You can test stream transcoding by starting FFMPEG and providing it with a video file to simulate the publishing of live content:

     $ ffmpeg -re -i samsung_UHD_demo_3Iceland.mp4 -vcodec libx264 -acodec libfaac -f flv rtmp://10.49.206.54/dash/test_TB

-This will start delivering video to the RTMP server.
+This will deliver video to the NGINX RTMP module.
 If you stop the publishing process with ctrl-C, you should see a message similar to the one below in the /var/log/nginx/access.log file:

     10.49.206.54 [25/May/2017:12:39:05 +0100] PUBLISH "dash" "test_TB" "" - 602675 409 "" "FMLE/3.0 (compatible; Lavf56.25" (7s)

 After a few moments, you should see file content being generated in the transcoding target folder.
 This is located under /tmp, but can sometimes be hard to find due to the directory structure involved.
 The commands shown below should show you the generated MPEG-DASH content.

     $ sudo -i
-    # ls -l /tmp/*nginx*/tmp/dash/
     # ls -l /tmp/*nginx*/tmp/dash/
     total 11068
     -rw-r--r--.
 1 nginx nginx   75117 May 25 14:31 test_TB-0.m4a